Norwegian University of Life Sciences, East Norway

 Economics and Environmental Governance

+The M-EEG programme will provide a solid understanding of the foundations of environmental change and its effects on society, the environment, and the economy.
 The program is multidisciplinary, drawing on economics, environmental and resource economics, climate economics, ecological economics, political science, environmental sciences, and human geography.
 This pluralistic approach to learning will give students a wide set of lenses through which to see the world, the problems and, importantly, sustainable solutions for a better future.
+The program will give students practical tools of analysis and a broad skillset enabling them to meet the challenges of today and tomorrow.

 Entry requirements

-Applicants must demonstrate English language ability in accordance with the NMBU regulations for programs taught in English.
+Applicants must demonstrate English language ability in accordance with the NMBU regulations for programmes taught in English: Language requirements for programmes taught in English at NMBU | NMBU

 Level